Welcome to Year 9 Drama! This term we will be focusing on Frankenstein.

 who your audience is

-what your message is
+what your message is what your inspiration was

 what character you will portray